 Work with districts and other stakeholders to reduce the use of restrictive procedures and also provide further recommendations on how to further reduce these procedures and eliminate the use of prone restraints in schools.
+Minnesota Statutes §125A.0942 subdivision 3 (8) requires that school districts end the use of prone restraints with children ages five or older by August 1, 2015.

-- By June 30, 2014 and each subsequent year, districts will report summary data on their use of restrictive procedures to the department, in a form and manner determined by the Commissioner of the Minnesota Department of Education (MDE) - Responsibility: The director of MDE's Division of Compliance and Assistance is responsible. - By June 30, 2014 Develop and maintain a list of training programs and identify and maintain a list of experts to help individualized education program teams reduce the use of restrictive procedures.
+- By June 30, 2014 and each subsequent year, districts will report summary data on their use of restrictive procedures to the department, in a form and manner determined by the Commissioner of the Minnesota Department of Education (MDE) [ED 1A.1 1A.3]

+Responsibility: The director of MDE's Division of Compliance and Assistance is responsible. - By June 30, 2014 Develop and maintain a list of training programs and identify and maintain a list of experts to help individualized education program teams reduce the use of restrictive procedures.